syncfusion-content/wpf-docs/wpf/PercentTextBox/Layout-and-Behavior-Related-Features.md

 The Foreground of the PercentTextBox can be customized based on the PercentValue property.
 When zero is assigned as a value to the PercentValue property, then automatically the ZeroColor is set to the Foreground property.

-> Note: The ZeroColor in the PercentTextBox can be enabled by setting the ApplyZeroColor property to true.
+N> The ZeroColor in the PercentTextBox can be enabled by setting the ApplyZeroColor property to true.

  {% highlight xml %}